August 13, 2020

 The challenges presented by automotive electronics are real, but they aren’t insurmountable when design for reliability (DfR) best practices are applied early in the lifecycle — before the board is even built.
 Ansys offers a complete workflow for automotive electronics reliability, using a range of software tools based on robust and fully validated simulation engines.
 These include foundry models embedded within Ansys Redhawk and Ansys Totem, electromigration prediction within Ansys SIwave and reliability prediction with Ansys Sherlock.
 Sherlock helps to rigorously qualify products against automotive stressors, including thermal, shock, vibration and higher density board challenges.
 The result?
 Reliable products, less time spent on product qualification, reduced test cycles and related costs.

 As in other industries, rapid advancement in automotive electronics is, and will continue to be, inevitable.
-Access the Ansys Sherlock.
-Free Trial to learn more about how you can improve your electronics reliability.
+Access the Ansys Sherlock Free Trial and start improving your electronics reliability.

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.